SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

       Write to the buffer starting at :arg:`data` for at most :arg:`length` bytes.
 If there is not enough room to fit all the data, none is written.

-   .. function:: BufferWriter & write(string_view str)
+   .. function:: BufferWriter & write(ts::string_view str)

       Write the string :arg:`str` to the buffer.
 If there is not enough room to write the string no data is written.